LikhithSP/LikhithSP/README.md

 ![](https://komarev.com/ghpvc/?username=LikhithSP&label=PROFILE+VIEWS)

 🚀 Second Year CSE Student | 🖥️ Aspiring Full-Stack Developer | 💡 Open Source Enthusiast

+### About Me ✍🏻:
+- 🔭 I’m currently working on Full-Stack Web Development.
+- 🌱 Learning Node.js, React, Express.js, MongoDB, Python, and Web Development.
+- 👯 Looking to collaborate on Flutter & Web Source Projects.
+- 🚀 Fun fact : I build both sides of the web, but the real magic happens when I finally fix a bug I’ve been chasing for hours!"
 <!--
 **LikhithSP/LikhithSP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.